-Of all known species of fish, only about 1% of all fish are viviparous, or livebearing.
+Of all known species of fish, only about one percent of all fish are viviparous, or livebearing.
 But despite their relatively low numbers, the livebearing species have been a staple in the aquarium industry since its beginning.

 Livebearers include some of the most common as well as uncommon fish found in the trade today.
 Anableps, Goodeides, Guppies, Halfbeaks, Mollies, Mosquito Fish, Platies, and Swordtails, are some of the richly varied livebearing species available to fish keepers.
 On the other end of the spectrum is one of the most unusual and ancient fish species in existence today: the Coelacanth ("see-la-kanth"), once thought to be extinct for the last sixty million years, but in 1938 were found very much alive off the east coast of Africa.

-Whether ancient or common, all share a common trait - they bear well developed live young.
-The fact that they bear live young isn't the only reason aquarium enthusiasts find them so desirable.
-They are also prized for their hardiness, their ability to adapt to a variety of habitats, and for their attractive coloration.
+Whether ancient or common, all share a common trait—they bear well developed live young.
+The fact that they bear live young isn't the only reason aquarium enthusiasts finds them so desirable.
+They are also prized for their hardiness, their ability to adapt to a variety of habitats, and their attractive coloration.

 Although requirements vary somewhat by species, in general, livebearers favor moderately hard, slightly alkaline water (pH of slightly above 7).
 Because tap water usually fits those parameters, it is relatively easy for most fish owners to provide a suitable habitat for them.
-They also tolerate a fairly wide range of temperatures, from the upper sixties to the low 80s degrees F (20-28 C).
+They also tolerate a fairly wide range of temperatures, from the upper 60s to the low 80s degrees F (20-28 C).

 The addition of a tablespoon of aquarium salt per five gallons of water is recommended for most livebearing species.
 Although peaceful, livebearers should only be included in community tanks if kept with fish that thrive in similar water conditions.

 Livebearers are easy to feed, readily accepting everything from flake to live foods.
 Because they tend to be grazers, frequent small feedings are preferable to infrequent large feedings.
 Vegetable matter is a cornerstone of the diet of most livebearers, particularly for mollies.
 Spirulina added to the diet will help keep them from eating any live plants you have in the aquarium.